Passive House Legislation & Funding

 Multifamily Green Financing

-Under their Green Financing Loans options for multifamily properties, Fannie Mae now offers preferential pricing for projects certified by a select number of green building certification programs, including the PHI Passive House and EnerPHit Standard!
+Under their Green Financing Loans options for multifamily properties, Fannie Mae now offers preferential pricing for projects certified by a select number of green building certification programs, including the PHI Passive House, EnerPHit and PHI Low Energy Building Standards!
 Read more

 City of San Francisco